 If you live in a building containing 8 units or less in the Côte-des-Neiges–Notre-Dame-de-Grâce borough, you already have access to a food waste collection.
 You can obtain a brown bin and a kitchen counter top bin by visiting our office during our opening hours with a recent proof of address.

 If you live in or manage a building with 9 or more units, manage a business, or you are part of a public institution (public school, church, non-profit organisation), you might not have access to a food waste collection yet.
-Please see the following map for the expected implementation schedule.
+Please see the map below for the expected implementation schedule.

 Tips and advice